 The world-leading Charles Perkins Centre research and education hub is the focal point of our efforts to address humanity’s greatest health challenges and is at the heart of all we do.

-The $385 million facility was built with support by the Federal Government through its Education Investment Fund.
-We have created a vibrant community here, with early career researchers and students, academics and practitioners and members of the public all working together to generate a crucible of innovation to inform and reform the health of the world.
+The $385 million facility was built with support by the federal government through its Education Investment Fund.
+We have created a vibrant community, with early-career researchers and students, academics and practitioners and members of the public all working together to generate a crucible of innovation to inform and reform the health of the world.

 Located on the University’s Camperdown campus, the hub provides state-of-the-art facilities and technology for more than 1500 undergraduate students, 900 researchers, and higher degree by research students.
-We also maintain strong links with nearby affiliated medical research institutes and hospitals in close proximity, including the Royal Prince Alfred Hospital (RPA).
+We also maintain strong links with nearby affiliated medical research institutes and hospitals nearby, including the Royal Prince Alfred Hospital (RPA).

-Beyond this building, our network extends through metropolitan Sydney to sites across regional and rural Australia, ensuring our work effects positive change on the wider community.
+Beyond this building, our network extends through metropolitan Sydney to sites across regional and rural Australia, ensuring our work effects positive change in the broader community.